 You should find your gas and electricity supply has already been set up and ready to go.
 But don’t simply move in and wait for your first bill to arrive: you need to make sure you take a meter reading on the day you complete your purchase, so the supplier knows not to charge you for any energy that builders, estate agents and so on used prior to your move.

-Regardless of whether you plan to switch or not, it pays to know who your supplier is.
+Although the developer has done the hard work of setting up gas and electricity in a new home for you, you’re not obliged to stick with the supplier they’ve chosen.
+That said, regardless of whether you plan to switch or not, it pays to know who your supplier is.
 If your developer has failed to provide you with this information, follow the steps above to confirm their identity.

 Switching energy supplier in a new build is identical to that in an older home, but there are several additional considerations.